publiclab/Leaflet.DistortableImage/README.md

 * **freeRotate**: Combines the rotate and scale modes into one.
 * **lock**: Locks the image in place.
 Disables any user gestures, toolbar actions, or hotkeys that are not associated with mode.
 Exception: `L.ExportAction` will still be enabled.

-In the below example, the image will be initialiazed with "freeRotate" handles:
+In the below example, the image will be initialized with "freeRotate" handles:

 ```js
 img = L.distortableImageOverlay('example.jpg', {